How to Achieve Freedom with Financial Planning in Singapore

 An example of an investment in Singapore is an Exchange Traded Fund (ETF), such as the SPDR STI ETF.

 This ETF tracks the Straits Times Index, which in turn tracks the 30 largest companies on the Singapore Stock Exchange.
-You can buy ETFs like these through a brokerage in Singapore.
+You can buy ETFs like these through an online brokerage in Singapore.

 Why are investments important for financial planning?